Google Tag Gateway

 GTG can be enabled through different methods:

-### Google Ads account (not recommended)
+### Google Ads account — One-click CDN injection (not recommended)

 * Website owners may not be aware that GTG has been activated